A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 Humanity = 0, Omnicide = -1.

 What a sorry score for such a carefully tended, wisely hardened, perfectly nursed species!
-We perch on a blue-green orb hooded by an immense, black firmament studded with diamond solitaires that veils inconceivable abundance.
-A planet that’s good for us in every way―even though it is probably not our planet of origin since its 24-hour timeframe and the human sleep cycle have never been a perfect match, nor has the sun been safe for us to stare at even though animals do it, nor our backbone and joints fit for a lifetime of activity under one gravity.
+We perch on a blue-green orb hooded by an immense, black firmament studded with diamond solitaires that veils infinite abundance.
+A planet that’s good for us in every way―even though it is probably not our planet of origin since its 24-hour orbital timeframe and the human sleep cycle have never been a perfect match, nor has the sun been safe for us to stare at even though animals do it, nor our backbone and joints fit for a lifetime of activity under one gravity.

 For the first time in history, we have all the tools required for World Peace: global communications, mutual recognition and universal longing for peace.
 For the first time, all of humanity (even if not yet willing) could recognize one another as worthy equals.
 We could all start reading from the same page.
 Up ‘til now, we lacked those vital tools in common.
 At present, all we need is consensus, will, faith and guts.
 Have we got enough?